samatarsama/PersistentDLLInjector/README.md

 # PersistentDLLInjector

 ## Description
 PersistentDLLInjector is a C++ Visual Studio project that implements a method for persistent DLL injection into Windows processes.
+It uses standard Windows APIs to open a process, allocate memory, write the DLL path, and start a remote thread to load the DLL.

+🛠️ This tool was created for my personal learning and educational purposes only.
+It is not intended for malicious or illegal use.

 ## Features
 - Injects a DLL into a target process for persistent execution